LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
-The `Score` struct is completely gone and all that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.

-This brings us to the new "structural types".
+The `Score` struct is completely gone!
+All that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.
+This features is what I will call "structural types".

 ## Structural Types